usnistgov/5gdeploy/scenario/20230817/trafficgen.md

 # Set D5G_DNCPUSET environ to instead give a separate core to each iperf3 server, example:
 D5G_DNCPUSET=30-35 5giperf3 add internet "^ue1" 10.1.0.0/16 21000 -t 300 -u -b 50M -R
 ```

+`5giperf3` command line flags:

+1. Data Network Name.
+2. Regular expression to match UE containers.
+   For RAN simulators with combined gNB and UE (e.g. PacketRusher), there's no UE container, and this should match gNB containers instead.
+3. IP address range of the Data Network.
+   This is used for finding PDU session network interfaces in the UE containers.
+4. iperf3 port number, used for both server and client.
+5. All remaining flags are passed to iperf3 client running on the UE side.

 Run traffic generators: